j9t/awagam-sample-blocklists/README.md

 Sample blocklists for [the AWAGAM Chromium browser extension](https://codeberg.org/j9t/awagam).

-You may use these blocklists as you wish; you may also make suggestions and submit PRs against them; and you may also use them as examples for your own blocklists.
+You may use these blocklists as you wish; you may make suggestions and submit PRs against them; and you may also use them as examples for your own blocklists.